Tdegirol/challenge9-readme-generator/README.md

   <a id="description"></a>
   ## Description
-  Creates a readme for the user based on their input
+  create readme for user based on command line input

   <a id="install"></a>
   ## Installation